-Toe walking is when a child’s heel does not contact the floor when walking.
+Toe walking is when a child's heel does not contact the floor when walking.
 Often, kids will experiment with going up onto their toes while they are learning to walk.
-However, if they don’t spend a lot of time in this position and can easily transition onto flat feet, it may not be a problem.
+However, if they don't spend a lot of time in this position and can easily transition onto flat feet, this experimentation may not be a problem.

 What causes toe walking?

-Negative effects of toe walking:
+The adverse effects of toe walking include:

 - Loss of range of motion

 - Poor balance and increased falling